jamesmcnamara/tiger/README.md

 ## Parser

-We encountered a few s/r conflicts with our grammar.
+We encountered a few shift/reduce conflicts with our grammar.
 The first two were due to an ambiguity with our type and function declarations.
 The parser was unsure whether or not it should read(shift) a new declaration or reduce after each one.
 The desired action was to greedily read all of the declarations and then reduce.
 By adding a precedence to each declaration list, we achieved our desired outcome.
 Although we fixed one conflict, another arose regarding left brackets and ids.
 This was easily fixed as we want our parser to shift when it sees a left bracket after an id rather than reduce.

 The next major s/r conflict was the dangling else problem.
 If we read the statement `if 1 then if 2 then 3 else 4`, we want it to be equivalent to `(if 1 then (if 2 then 3 else 4))`.
 This was solved by setting the precedence of else to be higher than if making it bind to the nearest if.
+For descriptions set of each precedence levels see `parser/tiger.grm`.

+It's worth noting that things like `a := b := c` will parse into an AST, which is technically correct, in the grammar.
+However, the semantics of a valueless expression will deny this kind of expression at a later phase of the compiler.